 In the case of stock photography, you are also paying for a license.
 Be sure you’re aware of the terms.
 Sometimes they’re outlined in a small link next to a checkbox that you click before downloading.

 So, are your web site photos and other business images legit?
 Here are some questions to ask yourself:

 Sometimes, it can be hard to know what you can and cannot do with materials found on the internet.
 The bottom line for small businesses is if you didn’t take the picture or pay for it, assume it is copyrighted and will need to be licensed one way or another.
 This post doesn’t even touch on fair use, because generally speaking, fair use doesn’t apply to commercial usage.

 Making your small business website visually appealing doesn’t have to be fraught with danger.
 If you have questions on safer ways to liven up your website, please leave a comment or get in touch.
-Want more practical visual asset advice?
+Want more practical brand imagery advice?
 Sign up for my newsletter for approachable, accessible, actionable advice delivered straight into your inbox.